Plants help your aquarium in a variety of ways, such as: providing shelter for fish and keeping the water clean and oxygenated.

 There are lots of different types of aquatic plants and they all have different uses.
 The classic image of a plant is one that’s rooted into the sediment with the stem growing upwards towards the surface, but this isn’t always the case.

-Water wisteria can either be rooted in the sediment or spread across the substrate surface as a carpet.
+Water wisteria can either be rooted in the sediment or spread across the substrate surface like a carpet.

 Another difference is the shelter that they offer.
 Since carpets are so low down they’re mostly home to bottom-dwelling fish like loaches, whereas plants that are higher up can be shelter for mid-level fish.